-Personal information is held by legalsuper, AAS, OnePath and MIML on their computer systems and files.
+Personal information is held by legalsuper, AAS, OnePath and MIML on computer systems and files.
 Staff of each organisation have varying levels of security related to accessing personal information.
-All computer systems are fire wall and password protected to prevent, to the extent possible, access by unauthorised personnel.
+All computer systems are firewall and password protected to prevent, to the extent possible, access by unauthorised personnel.

-Any personal information that is held in a written format is held in a secure location in order to minimise, to the extent reasonably possible, the risk of access by unauthorised personnel.
+Any personal information that is held in a written format is held in a secure location and manner in order to minimise, to the extent reasonably possible, the risk of access by unauthorised personnel.

 legalsuper uses offsite archive facilities to store member and fund information that is more than two years old.
-Member records are retained by legalsuper for a period of 10 years at which point they are reviewed and if deemed to be no longer required are destroyed having regard to their sensitivity.
+Member records are retained by legalsuper for a period of 10 years at which point they are reviewed and if deemed to be no longer required are destroyed in a secure manner having regard to their sensitivity.

 Management of personal information

 legalsuper will on request by you provide you with access to personal membership information that has been collected about you.
 You can make that request by calling us on 1800 060 312 or by emailing us at firstname.lastname@example.org.

 legalsuper relies on you to notify us of all relevant information on a timely basis so that your information held by legalsuper is accurate, complete and up-to-date.

 If you notify legalsuper that your information held by it is inaccurate, incomplete or not up-to-date, your request to change personal information will be actioned as soon as practicable and a letter confirming the change sent to you either electronically or via the post.

 Where permitted by law, legalsuper will utilise technology, data bases and other policies such as the transfer of lost and uncontactable members to the ATO to ensure the quality of personal member information held, the correct allocation of benefits and the continued ability of lost members to identify their benefits via the ATO.

 Personal information held by legalsuper can be accessed by or may be released to: